mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Orca evolved on Terra but consider Sufren to be their homeworld, as that is the planet where their Great Awakening took place.
 Located in the Sufren subsector of Diaspora, the planet is the subsector capital, a garden world and major industrial hub considered to be the jewel of the sector

 Sufren has a day which is 23 hours and 53 minutes long.
 It orbits its sun, an M1 V red dwarf at a distance of 0.475 AU and has an orbital period of 365.2422 days.
 Sufren has an axial tilt of 23.5 degrees, causing clearly separated seasons.
-Sufren has no natural satellite but the proximity of the sun causes tides in the oceans ranging from zero metres at low tide to 16 metres in some locations.
+Sufren has no natural satellite but the proximity of the sun causes tides in the oceans ranging from zero meters at low tide to 16 meters in some locations.

 The nature of Sufren has posed significant questions among scientific communities.
 The length of day and year on Sufren are almost identical to that of Terra, which should be impossible – when taking into account the distance of Sufren from its primary, the planet should be tidally locked.